 The Hoki Maru was a New Zealand cargo ship, which was captured by the Japanese.

-The aft hold is the main attraction to scuba divers, which are packed with trucks, bulldozers, a tractor, a steamroller, depth charges and radial engines.
+- The aft hold is the main attraction to scuba divers.
+These are packed with trucks, bulldozers, a tractor, a steamroller, depth charges and radial engines.